Pineapple & Coconut Banana Bread

 2. Healthier & Taste Good

 This Pineapple & Coconut Banana Bread is also a little healthier, for a few reasons.
 I use 50% wholemeal/wheat flour, including the bran.
-I use butter and sugar, but I use less butter than regular cakes or cupcakes, and I like to use dark brown sugar.
+I use butter and sugar, but I use less butter than regular cakes or cupcakes, and I like to use dark brown sugar sometimes.
 I have also made using unprocessed Coconut Sugar, (which also requires a little less sugar – see Ingredients & Alternatives section below).

 Banana Goodness